How Website Speed Optimisation Impacts Marketing Performance

 So, we understand it’s important to manage the downside, but what about the upside?

 Back in 2010 Google announced that website speed would for the first time be used as a search engine ranking factor.
 Respected search guru’s MOZ put the algorithm to the test, reporting that faster back-end performance (e.g. faster servers, databases and application code) does in fact directly impact search engine rankings.
+Check this out here to see the impact of online reviews on various consumer sites.

 And although no direct impact could be found, faster front-end load times (e.g. more efficient HTML, CSS and JS) can have an impact too.
 “A decade of research from usability experts has taught us that faster websites are more enjoyable to use, have more visitors, who visit more pages, for longer periods of time, who come back more often, and who are more likely to purchase products or click ads.
 Ultimately these happier users are more likely promote the site through sharing and linking, which directly contributes to better search engine rankings”.